theLockesmith/docs/btcpay-k8s.md

 1. Remove your SSH environment variables from the btcpayserver deployment.
 Since this is not a typical docker deployment, any communication with the host from the container is pointless.
 2. Add your SSH key and authorized_keys as a secret.
 (Unless you plan to use the configurator, this is pointless.)

+---
+# You are technically done here

+While this guide contains some more helpful information; at a bare minimum for conversion to kubernetes, you are done!
+The next section will go over access via tor and cloudflared.
+Access via ingress is outside the scope of this document.

 ## Cloudflared
 If you want to user cloudflared, you have 2 options: